TranscryptOrg/Transcrypt/README.rst

 What's new
 ==========

+- Builtins map and filter added for one iterable (pull) + testcase
 - React demo added (pull) + paragraph in docs
 - Correct exit codes are now returned
 - Cosmetic fix to optional truthyness conversion